mosbd/mma/docs/BUILD.md

 To avoid runtime dependencies:
 1. In Project Properties > C/C++ > Code Generation
 2. Set Runtime Library to "Multi-threaded (/MT)" for Release
-3. Set Runtime Library to "Multi-threaded Debug (/MTd)" for Debug
+3. Set Runtime Library to "Multi-threaded Debug (/MTd)" for Debug3.
+Set Runtime Library to "Multi-threaded Debug (/MTd)" for Debug